-Possibly the one album from any artist on any instrument from this era that everyone in my peer group seems to know and celebrate is Etudes with Charlie Haden and Paul Motian.
-A humble “done in a few hours for Soul Note” date has gone to be an undeniable milestone.
-The engineering by Jon Rosenberg is clear and unfussy.
-“Lonely Woman” may be the first truly acceptable version of Ornette Coleman’s most famous ballad with a piano in the lead.
+Even more essential is Etudes with Charlie Haden and Paul Motian.
+A humble Soul Note date with clear and unfussy engineering by Jon Rosenberg has gone to be an undeniable milestone.
+“Lonely Woman” was the first truly acceptable version of Ornette Coleman’s most famous ballad with piano in the lead.
 (In her DTM memorial comment for Charlie Haden, Allen recalls that Ornette walked in the studio while they were tracking that very piece.)

 In its way, Etudes is an album of tributes: while Ornette, Dolphy, and Herbie Nichols are cited directly, the gods of Monk, Paul Bley, and Andrew Hill are also obviously present.
 (Part of what makes the disc fresh is how little reference to there is to the Motian/Haden piano lineage of Bill Evans or Keith Jarrett — indeed, there is more Jarrett on Allen’s own albums with gospel-related vamps.)

-The Allen/Haden/Motian trio would make several more records and tour big festivals, but nothing would top Etudes in terms of freshness and easy blend between the three idiosyncratic greats.
-However, the follow-up The Year of the Dragon opens with a blazingly fast “Oblivion,” one of the best Bud Powell covers ever recorded, and the second track is Allen’s mysterious “For John Malachi,” an extraordinary ballad that has haunted me since I first heard it.
-Listening again last week I realized that “For John Malachi” is yet another Allen item that I have imitated time and time again in my career.
-Geri, I owe you royalties!
+While the Allen/Haden/Motian trio would make several more records and tour big festivals, nothing would top Etudes in terms of freshness and easy blend between the three idiosyncratic greats.
+However, the follow-up The Year of the Dragon opens with a blazingly fast “Oblivion”and remains one of the best Bud Powell covers ever recorded.
+The second track is Allen’s extraordinary “For John Malachi”

 This quick survey of Allen’s early years hardly covers everything.
 There was an important association with Steve Coleman and record dates with Dewey Redman and Wayne Shorter — not to mention all the great music Geri Allen has played since 1989.